The-101-project/openPLC_review/log.md

 * l12.
 I selected Arduino-Uno, No download, only compilation (I had no board), ModBus RTU
 * l13.
 Then pressed the COMPILE button.
 The proccess took long time, as it was installing various MCU support packages (not only for UNO), probably this happens only for the first compilation after openPLC editor was installed
 * l14.
 A set of bin files was created to be uploaded to the Arduino-UNO board
+* l15.
+A 2nd example (Traffic_light) is Arduino-compiled fast, no upload for support packages